borntofrappe/game-development/03 Match Three/Match Three 9/README.md

 end
 ```

-Without this extra step, even if you set a new timer, the old one persist.
+Without this extra step, even if you set a new timer, the old one would persist.

 ### Score